 However, an infection can also be an underlying cause of a corneal ulcer, which also resembles similarities to an abscess on the eye.
 If left untreated, a corneal ulcer can lead to severe or complete vision loss in the affected eye(s).

 Normally, an infection will clear up with proper treatment within 7 to 14 days.
 In some cases, viral conjunctivitis can take anywhere from 2 to 3 weeks or longer to clear up fully.
 If you are suffering from a more severe infection, and over-the-counter medical products are not helping, our doctors can prescribe antiviral medication to treat more serious forms.

 If you cannot see a doctor right away for an eye infection, the fastest way to help an eye infection is with salt or saline water.
 It is natural and one of the most effective ways to help with an eye infection, as it is similar to your teardrops which is your eye’s way of naturally cleansing itself.

-Fall and winter bring along all of the colds, flu and infections season.
+Fall and winter bring along all of the colds, flu, and infections seasons.
 Now is the time to know when an eye irritation will need medical attention or not.

-At any time, if your eye infection is accompanied with a fever, excessive discharge or pain, it’s recommended you see a doctor immediately.
-Your eyes are some of the most sensitive parts of your body, and could be a number of factors as to why you may be feeling discomfort and irritation in your eyes, some of which may require medication.
+At any time, if your eye infection is accompanied by a fever, excessive discharge, or pain, it’s recommended you see a doctor immediately.
+Your eyes are some of the most sensitive parts of your body and could be a number of factors as to why you may be feeling discomfort and irritation in your eyes, some of which may require medication.

-A few irritations you could have occurred with your eye includes:
+A few irritations you could have occurred with your eye include:

 Styes are inflamed oil glands that occur due to bacteria getting in there and resulting in swollen, red and painful bumps on the eyelid, usually along the lash line or under the lid.
 Styes can normally go away on their own, but often patients will see a doctor to get a prescription for a topical or oral antibiotic or have it drained through a minor surgical procedure.